 Access funds instantly: One of the strengths of the credit card is the ability to access instant credit.
 It’s a hugely popular way of seeking credit all over the world offering instant funds to deal with daily expenses and cater for unforeseen emergencies.

 Extra protection: Credit cards avail some other protections to help you manage funds well.
-For instance, if you went ahead to purchase an item of between £100-£30,000 and seems to have defects or not as indicated or isn’t shipped you can make a claim for a refund as per the Consumer Credit Act of 1974 Section 75.
+For instance, if you went ahead to purchase an item of between £100 to £30,000 loans online and seems to have defects or not as indicated or isn’t shipped you can make a claim for a refund as per the Consumer Credit Act of 1974 Section 75.
 This lets you rest easy.
 Even if the seller disappears, your money will be safe.

 Comes with important rewards: To compel you to use the credit facility in credit cards some of the providers offer lots of rewards.
 These rewards are redeemable in a wide range of stores in the UK and globally, including air miles to fly around the world with.
 If you intend to use a credit card, it’s an option to make the most of.